TheMagnificent11/critter-stack-sample/README.md

 5. Run `dotnet run --project ./Pizzeria.Delivery/Pizzeria.Delivery.csproj` to start the `Pizzeria.Delivery` service.
 6. Send an order to the Pizza Store using the `POST /order` endpoint
 7. Check the logs in [Seq](http://localhost:5341/#/events) for each service to see the sequence of events.

-## Bug

-The `Order` class is implemented using domain-driven design principles where not every property can be set during initialization.

-`Marten` can't initialize properties that cannot be set by JSON deserialization.

-Therefore, `Order.IsPrepared` is true in the database, but false on the `Order` instance read from the database when handling messages off the `completed-orders` queue.